Do you know what this is?

 They made history – and marketed it.

-Not only did the event get insane media coverage, it also went into the Guinness Book of World Records.
+Not only did the event get insane media coverage and buckets of social media activity, but it also went into the Guinness Book of World Records.

 Excitement, gripping suspense, entertainment at its best and, needless to say, a total home run for Red Bull.